postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/public-workspaces.md

 <img alt="Remove members for a public workspace from overview" src="https://assets.postman.com/postman-docs/remove-team-member-workspace-overview.jpg" width="400px"/>

-## Collaborating in a public workspace

-To collaborate on entities within a public workspace, open the workspace menu and select the workspace.

-For collections and environments, [create a fork](/docs/collaborating-in-postman/version-control-for-collections/#forking-a-collection) and request to merge changes using a [pull request](/docs/collaborating-in-postman/version-control-for-collections/#creating-pull-requests).

-For APIs, navigate to the API and version.
-Select **Definition** > **Request Access** to request an editor role.

 ## Adding summaries

 Add summaries to improve the visibility of your collections, APIs, and workspaces on the Public API Network.